benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 	}

 ### Todo Resource
 This is a very rudimentary first pass at the resource.
-There is little error handling and there are obvious omissions (like the ability to update a _todo_)
+There is little error handling and there are obvious omissions (like the ability to update a _todo_,) but it illustrates how to group the _todo_ resource's controller functionality and abstract it from the details of bootstrapping the app.

 	type TodoResource struct {
 		db gorm.DB